drreynolds/smuhpc-workshop/source/session_4.rst

 .. note::

-   Typically this process is not so challenging as it is today in class, because in reality most of your collaborators will not be checking in and pushing things at the same moment as you are.
-If you choose to skip the ``push`` portion of the above steps today, that's fine.
+   Typically this process is not difficult, since typically you will be editing different files than your collaborators.